 CRG - Centre for Genomic Regulation

-The Centre for Genomic Regulation (CRG) is an international biomedical research institute of excellence, founded in December 2000 whose mission is to discover and advance knowledge for the benefit of society, public health and economic prosperity.
-The CRG believes that the medicine of the future depends on the groundbreaking science of today.
-This requires an interdisciplinary scientific team focused on understanding the complexity of life from the genome to the cell to a whole organism and its interaction with the environment, offering an integrated view of genetic diseases.
-Research at the CRG falls into four main areas: gene regulation, stem cells and cancer; cell and developmental biology; bioinformatics and genomics; and systems biology.
+The Centre for Genomic Regulation (CRG) is an international biomedical research institute of excellence, founded in December 2000, with a mission to generate and advance knowledge for the benefit of society, public health and economic prosperity.
+The CRG operates on the conviction that the medicine of the future depends on the groundbreaking science of today.
+To achieve this, it fosters a highly interdisciplinary scientific environment focused on understanding the complexity of life, from the genome to the cell to the whole organism, and its interaction with the environment; thereby providing an integrated perspective on genetic diseases.

 Carrer del doctor Aiguader 88 - 08003 Barcelona